 The use of a telescope to spot shots is permitted.
 A spotting scope stand may not be positioned forward of the firing line.
+The use of spotting scope cameras that transmit spotting scope images to another electronic device is not permitted.

-4.5.3 Pistol Box, Shooting Kit or Stool
+4.5.3 Pistol Box, Shooting Kit, or Stool